June 6, 2022

 Adrian – It may sound surprising, but I thought Vietnam was one of the single most romantic places I’ve been.
 It is exotic and strange, so it gives you a sense of shared adventure.
 Plus, the dollar goes far, so you can do things you wouldn’t be able to do in Europe, like stay at posh, romantic hotels, dine out extravagantly, rent a whole cottage on the beach: all things that make it a great romantic destination in particular for younger travelers.

 Liz – While I’ll always consider Paris as one of the most romantic places on earth, when I think of romance, my mind also immediately goes back to my time in Norcia, Umbria, where I had my honeymoon.
 The small medieval town has a magic all its own, and that’s in large part due to the beautiful hotel we stayed in, Palazzo Seneca.
 We loved our candlelight dinners in the hotel’s restaurant, Ristorante Vespasia, and the beautiful view of the Sibillini Mountains outside our window.
 The food, too, which we always shared so we could try everything, just added to the specialness of the trip.
 My husband and I talk about going back again and again, and we recommend it to all our friends looking for a romantic getaway away from it all!

-There’s still time to plan a romantic getaway for a Valentine’s gift, anniversary, or just to enjoy a vacation with your loved one.
-Give us a call to discuss any of our destinations!
+If you’d like to plan a romantic getaway for Valentine’s Day, an anniversary, or just to enjoy a vacation with your loved one, give us a call to discuss all of our destinations!